-If you have unsecured debts of £1,000 or more and can afford to pay at least £80 per month a debt management plan (DMP) may be able to help with your debts.
+If you have unsecured debts of £1,000 or more a debt management plan (DMP) may be able to help with your debts.

 A debt management plan is an informal arrangement so payments can be changed to meet your circumstances.
 What this means is that we come to an arrangement with your creditors to repay your debts, but at a rate which you can afford.
 We do this by looking at your income and expenditure and coming up with a realistic payment plan that is good for all parties – your creditors get paid in full and you can repay your debts without struggling for food or warmth.
 If your situation changes and you can afford to pay more (or less) you can change your payment amount quickly and easily.
 Alternatively if at any point you decide you no longer need to be on a debt plan you can cancel at any time, although you will still have any outstanding debt with your creditors.